d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 For computer vision, this comparison is perhaps not fair.
-That's although the inputs to convolutional networks consist of raw or lightly-processed (e.g., by centering) pixel values, practitioners would never feed raw pixels into traditional models.
+That is although the inputs to convolutional networks consist of raw or lightly-processed (e.g., by centering) pixel values, practitioners would never feed raw pixels into traditional models.
 Instead, typical computer vision pipelines consisted of manually engineering feature extraction pipelines.